Azure/azure-sdk-for-c/README.md

     -  iot_provisioning, iot_hub, etc.
   - az_storage_blobs
     -  Storage SDK blobs client.
-  - az_noplatform
+  - az_platform_stub
     - Library that provides a basic returning error for platform abstraction as AZ_NOT_IMPLEMENTED.
 This ensures the project can be compiled without the need to provide any specific platform implementation.
 This is useful if you want to use az_core without platform specific functions like `mutex` or `time`.
-  - az_nohttp
+  - az_http_stub
     -  Library that provides a basic returning error when calling HTTP stack.
-Similar to az_noplatform, this library ensures the project can be compiled without requiring any HTTP stack implementation.
+Similar to az_platform_stub, this library ensures the project can be compiled without requiring any HTTP stack implementation.
 This is useful if you want to use `az_core` without `az_http` functionality.

 The following CMake options are available for adding/removing project features.